joren485/Sudokuplotter/README.md

 Code used to run an automatic sudoku solver.
 Created by Jos Feenstra and my self, our supervisor was Dov Scheinowitz.

+####Media:

-Het Profielwerkstuk.pdf: The paper we wrote about the plotter, describing how the plotter works and how we built it.
-(It is in Dutch)
+* Het Profielwerkstuk.pdf: The paper we wrote about the plotter, describing how the plotter works and how we built it.
+(It is written in Dutch)
+* A blog post about our plotter: http://makered.nl/?p=599 (Thanks to @arjanvandermeij)

-Video of the plotter in action: https://www.youtube.com/watch?v=0O7KezpXGDY
+* Video of the plotter in action: https://www.youtube.com/watch?v=0O7KezpXGDY

 #### Main code: